Caccc/Gnome-shell-extension-Mediasplayers/README.md

-### gnome-shell-extension-mediabanshee
+### Gnome-shell-extension-mediasplayers

-Gnome-shell-extension-mediabanshee is a simple extension for displaying player control, music and music cover in Gnome Shell.
+Gnome-shell-extension-mediasplayers is a simple extension for displaying player control, music and music cover in Gnome Shell.
-The code was write for Banshee but easly adaptable for other player like Rhythmbox, Clementine, Quolibet, etc, etc ...

 ### Screenshot